 Description: <string literal>

-strings of file y names to point to files and/or directories which are needed to function properlyis organized as a table containing a single column and , in which each file name or directory name entry must be placed into a separate row.
-The file names or directory names may be written with or without a path, but in either case, they must be expressed to location of the amiin which the parameter is found.
-(According to the IBIS specification, the AMI executable model and its parameter files are all required to be in the same directory as the .ibs file in which they are defined).
-Path separators in the entires of must be forward slashes "/".
+Definition: Supporting_Files contains strings of file names and/or directory names to point to files and/or directories which are used by the IBIS-AMI executable model directly or by the EDA tool (for example to generate the channel impulse response) to function properly.
+Supporting_Files is organized as a table containing a single column and one or more rows, in which each file name or directory name entry must be placed into a separate row.
+The file names or directory names may be written with or without a path, but in either case, they must be expressed relative to the location of the .ami file in which the Supporting_Files parameter is found.
+(The AMI executable models and the parameter files are all required to be in the same directory as the .ibs file in which they are declared).
+Path separators in the entires of Supporting_Files must be forward slashes "/".
 Back slashes “\” are not allowed.
 The EDA tool is responsible for making any OS-specific adjustments (for example, replacing forward slashes "/" with backslashes "\") if necessary.
-The last character of this string shall not be a forward slash “/”. _ entry an empty string “”a containing a period alone
+The last character of this string shall not be a forward slash “/”.
+A Supporting_Files entry may not be an empty string “”, or a string containing a period alone “.”.

-Usage Rules: The purpose of the parameter is to enumerate all of the supporting files of an AMI model.
-This is important in situations when the simulator needs to know about the supporting files of an AMI model for some reason, for example to copy the original model files into its own simulation model library.
-For this reason, all supporting files of an AMI model must be listed in the parameter, either using individual file names, or using directory names.
+Usage Rules: The purpose of the Supporting_Files parameter is to enumerate all of the supporting files of an AMI model.
+This is important in situations when the EDA tool needs to know about the supporting files of an AMI model, for example to copy the original model files into its own simulation model library.
+For this reason, all supporting files of an AMI model must be listed in the Supporting_Files parameter, either using individual file names, or using directory names.
 When directory names are used in this parameter, it is implied that all of the files and subdirectories in that directory are needed by the AMI model.
-A file definition is redundant if the directory in which it is located is also defined in a entry.
+A file definition is legal but redundant if the directory in which it is located is also defined in a Supporting_Files entry.

-Other Notes:
+Other Notes: The EDA tool is not expected to make wildcard expansions (globbing) for any characters in the string.

-Examples:
+Example:

 (Supporting_Files (Usage Info)(Type String)